 The biographies of artists and authors are rife with stories of unrequited love, painful childhoods, challenging experiences and moments of such darkness as to shatter your soul.
 Misery breeds creativity.
 Or so it seems.

 I, on the other hand, am an altogether happy person.
 When the movie Happy Go Lucky came out, several of my friends urged me to see it.
 “It is a movie about you” they said.
 My general positive outlook on life excluded me from artistic pursuits.
 I sat safely behind a 9-5 job while keeping myself busy raising 3 children.
 When writing arrived in my life, it was with utter bewilderment that I tentatively welcomed the unexpected guest.
 I lacked the right attitude to be a writer.
 Or so I thought.
+Can a pursuit of happiness include creative work?

 In hindsight, remembering that times contrasts sharply with memories of the arrival of my second daughter.
 I had read all the parenting advice books.
 I understood the importance of preparing an older child for an arrival of a new baby in the family.
 One nurse practitioner explained to me the emotional upheaval of losing the single child status: “It would be as if your husband arrived home declaring with excitement that he married a second wife and expected you to welcome her with open arms.”
 My husband and I did everything we could to prepare the first for the second.
 Despite us showering her with all manners of love and displays attention, there were many tantrums and emotional bumps along the way.